 LICENSEE's Indemnification - Throughout the TERM of this Agreement and thereafter, the LICENSEE shall indemnify, defend and hold the University and its regents, employees and agents harmless from all suits, actions, claims, liabilities, demands, damages, losses or expenses (including reasonable attorneys' and investigative expenses), relating to or arising out of the LICENSEE’s and each of the LICENSEE’s agent’s acts and omissions, including, without limitation, any contract, tort or other claim, arising out of or relating to a LICENSED by the LICENSEE, including, without limitation, breach of contract and warranty and products liability claims.

-LICENSEE's Insurance - Throughout the term of this Agreement, or during such
+Insurance - Throughout the term of this Agreement, or during

-period as the parties shall agree in writing, the LICENSEE shall maintain in
+such period as the parties shall agree in writing, the LICENSEE shall maintain

 single claim limits acceptable to the University.
 Such insurance policy shall